musmandeveloper/MSPMS_Mobile_Spare-Parts-Management_System_Desktop_Python_Application/README.md

 Image 02:

 ## 📸 Screenshots Gallery:
-Below is the gallery/slider of the screenshots (SS) of the project:
+Below are the following screenshots (SS) of the project:

 <table>
   <tr>